MichaelH10991/Bands/README.md

 - `docker-compose up --build`
 Docker will spin up the backend and a mongo database to connect it to.

+## Deployment

+This is a pretty fragile repo but since I'm the only one who should be deploying it, here are some pretty fragile instructions for myself.
+Make sure you're happy with the commits and test by running `bash start.sh`.
+Then commit, push and run `bash deploy.sh` this will force push most recent commit to heroku master... good luck...

 # REST API Reference

 ## Get all events